guptaprateek98/capstone_hotel/README.md

 8.Southern Europe (group countries) is the best contributor.

-Now at the end of our analysis we can say things like business partners, customer satisfaction, choices available for the customers, services provided by hotels play a major role in hotel’s establishment and sustainability.
+So, at the end of our analysis we can say things like business partners, customer satisfaction, choices available for the customers, services provided by hotels play a major role in hotel’s establishment and sustainability.